Arden Lakes, Ingon Lane, Stratford-upon-Avon CV37 0QF, UK

 Whilst many anglers fish the deeper open water on a baitrunner, it often pays to fish much closer in with a waggler, particularly next to features such as the weed beds where the fish often patrol.
 The most productive baits tend to be luncheon meat, sweetcorn and pellets.
 Carp anglers are welcome to use boilies as both hook baits and loose feed here and on all of our lakes.

-These rules are to help maintain the health and welfare of our fish:
+These rules are to help maintain the health and welfare of our fish and the enjoyment of fellow anglers.

 Day ticket Anglers